-Quicklime is a solid substance with CaO(s) as its main constituent, and it holds global significance due to its various essential applications as a chemical compound.
+Quicklime is a solid substance with $CaO{(s)}$ as its main constituent, and it holds global significance due to its various essential applications as a chemical compohttps://doi.org/10.2298/CICEQ231020011C und.
 These applications include its use in mortar and cement production, water treatment, air pollution control, glass manufacturing, whitewashing acidic soils, casting steps, and as a chemical absorbent [1].
-Moreover, the literature has explored innovative applications and properties of quicklime, such as its use for: adsorbent development [2], novel composite material development [3] and water transfer mechanism of quicklime modified centrifugal dewatering clay [4].
+Moreover, the literature has explored innovative applications and properties of quicklime, such as its use for adsorbent development [2], novel composite material development [3], and the water transfer mechanism of quicklime-modified centrifugal dewatering clay [4].
+Among the top five global quicklime producers in 2019 are China, India, USA,